-Analysis (What objective trends do we see based on the data?)
+Analysis (What objective trends do we see based on the data?).
+Ensure priority learners are included as a focus.

 We've observed significant year-over-year growth in our students' literacy skills.
-This year, half of our students in Grade 12 and Grade 10 completed the literacy assessment in January the remaining students will be completing this week.
-You will note that in both Literacy 12 and Literacy 10 the majority of our learners are demonstrating proficiency with 96% and 95% of our students demonstrating proficiency or developing in Literacy 12 and Literacy 10 respectively.
+In 2023-24 in both Literacy 12 and Literacy 10 the majority of our learners are demonstrating proficiency with 96% and 95% of our students demonstrating proficiency or developing in Literacy 12 and Literacy 10 respectively.